v2denny/webotsRL/README.md

 1. Open Webots and load the project world: webots worlds/your_world_file.wbt
-2. Run the RL training script: python train.py
-3. To test the trained model:
-   python test.py

 ### Project Structure

 - `worlds/`: Contains Webots world files.
 - `controllers/`: Contains controller scripts for the robot.
 - `models/`: Contains the robot and object models.
-- `train.py`: Script to train the RL model.
-- `test.py`: Script to test the trained RL model.
 - `README.md`: Project documentation.

-### Example

-Here is a brief example of how to run the training script: python train.py --env MyEnvironment --timesteps 100000

 ## Acknowledgements